Jeiwan/uniswapv3-book/src/milestone_4/multi-pool-swaps.md

 }
 ```

 The callback expects encoded `SwapCallbackData` with path and payer address.
-It extracts pool tokens from the path, figures out swap direction (`zeroForOne`), and the amount the contract needs to transfer out.
-Then, it acts differently depending on payer address:
+It extracts pool tokens from the path, figures out the swap direction (`zeroForOne`), and the amount the contract needs to transfer out.
+Then, it acts differently depending on the payer address:
-1. If payer is the current contract (this is so when making consecutive swaps), it transfers tokens to the next pool (the one that called this callback) from current contract's balance.
+1. If the payer is the current contract (this is so when making consecutive swaps), it transfers tokens to the next pool (the one that called this callback) from the current contract's balance.
-1. If payer is a different address (the user that initiated the swap), it transfers tokens from user's balance.
+1. If the payer is a different address (the user that initiated the swap), it transfers tokens from the user's balance.

-## Updating Quoter Contract
+## Updating the Quoter Contract

 Quoter is another contract that needs to be updated because we want to use it to also find output amounts in multi-pool swaps.
-Similarly to Manager, we'll have two variants of `quote` function: single-pool and multi-pool one.
+Similarly to Manager, we'll have two variants of the `quote` function: single-pool and multi-pool one.
 Let's look at the former first.

 ### Single-pool Quoting
 We need to make only a couple of changes in our current `quote` implementation: